Skip to Content

 How do you make a muffin top without a special pan?

-Lemon Blueberry Muffin Tops
+How to Make Lemon Blueberry Muffin Tops

-1. Preheat oven to 350° F. Prep buttermilk by mixing milk and lemon juice.
+1. Preheat oven to 350ยฐ F. Prep buttermilk by mixing milk and lemon juice.
 Set aside.
 Soften butter in a small dish.
 In a small bowl, sift together flour, salt, baking powder, and baking soda.

 2. In a medium bowl, use an electric mixer or use your hand to mix together sugar, egg and vanilla.
 Whisk in half and half.
 Alternate stirring in flour mixture and buttermilk until batter is smooth.
 Then stir in honey.

-3. Whisk in room temperature or slightly melted butter.
-In a small bowl, gently toss reserved 1 tablespoon flour (cake flour) with 1 cup of your fresh blueberries.
+4. In a small bowl, gently toss some flour with your fresh blueberries.
 Gently fold the cake flour/blueberry combination into the muffin batter.

 1. if you wanted some lemon flavor add some zest into the mix + 1 tbsp juice